lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 With all SAST tools there is the issue of false positives.
 A false positive is a reported vulnerability that does not actually pose a security risk.
 If a reported security issue is manually confirmed to be safe we may want to mark it to prevent *Gosec* from reporting it as a vulnerabilitiy every time the scan runs in our CI workflow.
 Now you will learn how to do this in *Gosec*.

-Run the following command:
+Run the following scan:

 `gosec -r false_positive/`{{exec}}

 As you can see, *Gosec* prints out one potential vulnerability related to the usage of an insecure random number generator on line 9.
-This is only insecure when used for cryptographic purposes but in this case we are just using it to print out a random number.
+This is only insecure when used for security purposes, but in this case we are just using it to print out a random number.
 So, we would like to mark this vulnerability as being a false positive.
-To do this we add a comment on the line where the vulnerability is reported with the format `#nosec <Rules>` like follows:
+To do this we add a comment on the line where the vulnerability is reported, with the format `#nosec <Rules>` like follows:

 ```
 8 func main() {